Making my Research Accessible

 I have recently completed a scoping review of the employer-supported volunteering literature to understand how this topic has been researched to date, what is already known about the concept, and where there are gaps where more research is needed.
 This is currently being written up for publication in a journal, and I will share a link once it has been published.

-I have also produced a short, practitioner-focused summary of my scoping review findings (available to download, below), which may be of interest to individuals who involved in any way in organising ESV.
+I have also produced a short, practitioner-focused summary of my scoping review findings (available to download for free, below), which may be of interest to individuals who involved in any way in organising ESV.

 If you are interested in finding out more about my research into employer-supported volunteering and how it might help you and your organisation, please get in touch with me.